guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 You can create your own custom make file with your own combinations of ESP32 board and IR signal map...

-1 Duplicate make-esp32-TEMPLATE.yaml to create your custom make file 2 Name your custom make file
+1 Duplicate make-esp32-TEMPLATE.yaml to create your custom make file<br>
+2 Name your custom make file<br>
 3 Edit your custom make file

 At the top of your custom make file are places to specify remote name, esp32 board, and desired IR mapping.